What you should do

 No.

-A source could be a jointly developed entry in an encyclopedia that has been written by group of anonymous authors.
-For example, each Wikipedia entry is a group-edited source.
+A source could be a jointly developed entry in an encyclopedia.
+For example, each Wikipedia entry is a group-edited source whose authors are unspecified.
 See Wikipedia's entry for plagiarism.

-The source could be text written by an artificially intelligent agent, such as ChatGPT.
+The source could be text written by an artificially intelligent agent, such as ChatGPT, Gemini, or Copilot.
 That AI agent, in turn, has generated written text that has been derived from pattern analysis of writings of millions of people.